jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 But most often, you'll just be turning your notes into Proper English Sentences.
 To give you an idea what I mean, here is what I typed during one actual interview:

-> "very storng design sense about how these things should work, can comm htem effectively and clearly. we don’t nec
+> "very storng design sense about how these things should work, can comm htem effectively and clearly.
-> agree, but it’s easy for us to id that quickly and come to a soluteiom"
+> this works and this works, but this one is better bc it will let us do x y and z down the road.

 And here's the final result:

 > "He has a very strong design sense about how things should work and can communicate them effectively and clearly.
-We
-> don't always necessarily agree, but it's easy for us to identify that and come to a solution."

-Interview:

-> this works and this works, but this one is better because it will let us do x y and z down the road

-Final:
+For

-> There are two solutions that work, but one of them is better because it allows us to do more things down the road.
+> example, maybe there are two solutions that work, but he'll articulate that one of them is better because it allows
+> us to do more things down the road."

-That one involved a little paraphrasing, but it improved clarity without changing the meaning.
+It involved a little paraphrasing, but it improved clarity without changing the meaning.
 I think that's as far as you'll want to go in paraphrasing, though.

 Luckily, the fallback is that the reviewer gets final say as to what goes into their review.
 If you accidentally misrepresent